Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Numerical results

 \section{Numerical results}

 The purpose of this section is to show numerical results for our particular example of a photonic Floquet circuit.
 Numerically, we generate $w = 1, \ldots, |\mathcal{E}_U|$ realizations of the Floquet operator \cref{eq:UnitarySingleParticle} which are uniformally distributed with probability $p_w = 1 / |\mathcal{E}_U|$.
 We show results for the level statistics, spectral form factors and the dynamics of observables.
-We also show key numerical evidence that the submatrices $U^{(F,\ I)}(mT$ of the unitary $\boldsymbol{U}_S(mT)$ show Gaussian statistics.
-This is an indication that chaotic system exhibit the complexity required for boson sampling tasks to be hard.